SwapnilYash/DogecoinPercentageChangePrediction/README.md

                       there are features trained to model are sentiment score, ohlc , volume and percentage change.
                       File -

-/// Dataset to be considered is : Prediction_data.csv
+/// Dataset to be consider : Prediction_data.csv